lynnfaraday/aresmush.com/_root/tutorials/code/custom.md

 ---
-toc: ~admin~ Coding
-title: Customizing your game.
+title: Custom Code
+layout: page
+tags:
+- code
+- shortcuts
+- plugins
 ---
-# Custom

 The 'custom' plugin is special because it will not be affected by future Ares upgrades.
-You can add new code and configuration options here without worrying about colliding with changes in the standard codebase.
+It's intended to be a place where you can easily stick your custom code and configuration options here without worrying about colliding with changes in the standard codebase.

+For example, if you're going to add a new scene-related command, you don't have to put it in the Scenes plugin.
+You can put it in the Custom plugin.

+Likewise, if you're adding custom shortcuts for your game-specific group commands (like `nationality` for `groups nationality`), you can put them in the custom configuration instead of in the the demographics config.

 ## Game-Specific Configuration